MatPont/MT-WAE/README.md

 ### Download Torch

-Go in the root of this repository (`MT-AE`) and run the following commands:
+Go in the root of this repository and run the following commands:

 ```bash
 wget https://download.pytorch.org/libtorch/cpu/libtorch-cxx11-abi-shared-with-deps-1.13.1%2Bcpu.zip